Five-hour training provided

 Lake Sammamish State Park is a 510-acre day-use park with 6,858 feet of waterfront.
 The area around the lake carries cultural significance as a gathering place for at least four Native American tribes.
 In addition to a brand new state-of-the-art playground, paddling and cycling and other activities, the park also includes a salmon-bearing creek and a heronry, which provide birding and wildlife viewing opportunities.
 Learn more about Lake Sammamish State Park here: http://parks.state.wa.us/533/Lake-Sammamish

 Friends of Lake Sammamish State Park (FLSSP) is a non-profit organization dedicated to supporting, enhancing and promoting Lake Sammamish State Park.
-FLSSP was formed in 2013 as a way for the park users and the community to improve the communication among people interested in improving this jewel of a park in a growing urban area.
+FLSSP was formed in 2013 as a way for the park users and the community to foster communication among people interested in improving this jewel of a park in a growing urban area.
 Learn more at: http://lakesammamishfriends.org

 About Washington State Parks